Avoiding Haag's theorem with parameterized quantum field theory: Parameterized Quantum Field Theory

+is just the Feynman propagator \cite{seidewitz06a}.
+Note that the left-hand side of \eqn{eqn:A7} still involves the arbitrary parameter value $\lambdaz$, even though the resulting propagator on the right-hand side does not depend on it.
+This simply reflects the remaining global freedom to shift together the starting parameter values of all paths.

+As shown again by \eqn{eqn:A7}, particles are considered to be fundamentally off shell in the parameterized formalism.
+Nevertheless, it is always possible to divide the Feynman propagator into future-directed and past-directed parts (see, e.g., \refcite{peskin95} or \cite{weinberg95}):

+where $\propa$ is the on-shell propagator from \eqn{eqn:A0b}.
+Thus, in the special case of a particle that is unambiguously future-directed (i.e., $x^{0} > \xz^{0}$), $\prop = \propa$, and the particle can be considered to be on shell.
+This is essentially just the reverse of the usual derivation in traditional QFT, in which ``physical'' particles are considered to be fundamentally on shell, but in which future and past-directed on-shell propagators are combined to form the Feynman propagator for off-shell ``virtual'' particles.

-\section{Haag's Theorem Reconsidered}
+\subsection{Haag's Theorem Reconsidered}

-In this section I will show that Haag's Theorem does not, in fact, hold under the axioms given for parameterized QFT given in \sect{sect:parameterized}.
-To see this, consider carrying out a proof of Haag's Theorem for parameterized fields similar to the one outlined in \sect{sect:haag1} for traditional fields.
+This section reconsiders Haag's Theorem in the context of parameterized QFT.
+The conclusion is that Haag's Theorem does not, in fact, hold under the axioms given for parameterized QFT in \sect{sect:parameterized:axioms}.
+To see this, consider carrying out a proof of Haag's Theorem for parameterized fields similar to the one outlined in \sect{sect:axiomatic:haag} for traditional fields.
+As in \sect{sect:axiomatic:haag}, this argument is summarized below, with the formalization given in \app{app:haag2}.

-First, \thms{thm:1} and \ref{thm:2} may be adapted for the parameterized fields.
-The axioms of the parameterized theory, though, do not require a unique vacuum state, so we must simply assume the relationship between vacuum states of the two fields in \thm{thm:1p} below.
-This simplifies the derivation of the relevant conclusion of equality of expectation values.